anguskeatinge/tempo_trap/README.md

 * download 'results/' and 'extract.py'
 * python extract.py <algo name> <regex pattern for scraping the results>

-#### Beat trackers I still need to get results from for benchmark
-1. ibt (from Jerry)
-2. ALL OF OURS

 #### JSON
 [source code for the matlab json interface](https://github.com/kyamagu/matlab-json "you silly cunt") To get this json shit working, download from git and follow the README, or